 Should I continue to pay my premiums?

 Yes.
 If you are paying premiums to your company and wish to keep your coverage in place, you must continue to do so - those premiums go to the guaranty association providing you continuing coverage.
 If you stop paying premiums, your insurance coverage may be terminated.

 Is my company covered by the guaranty association?

 The guaranty association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state).
 To determine if a company is licensed to write business in New Hampshire, you may call the Insurance Department at 603.271.2261.
 The Department maintains complete and current records of all insurance companies licensed to do business in New Hampshire.
 Information about companies licensed to write insurance in New Hampshire may also be obtained from the Department’s Web site.

-Guaranty associations, in conjunction with the Receiver, may be able to negotiate a transfer of a company’s policies, up to the amount of the guaranty association benefit limits, to a financially sound insurer.
-If an association administers claims against the policy and the benefit limits are reached, any claim in excess of that limit may be submitted as a policyholder-level claim against the estate of the failed insurance company, and the contract holder may receive distributions as the company’s assets are liquidated by the Receiver.
+Guaranty associations, in conjunction with the Receiver, may be able to negotiate a transfer of a company’s policies up to the amount of the guaranty association benefit limits to a financially sound insurer.
+If a guaranty association administers claims against the policy and the benefit limits are reached, any claim in excess of that limit may be submitted as a policyholder-level claim against the estate of the failed insurance company, and these over-limit claims will be adjudicated the Receiver, and there may or may not be claim payment.